Complex Matching Distance and Stability for Minimal Projective Resolutions, with Applications to Persistence: Future Directions

 \subsection{Beyond incidence algebras: other representation-theoretic settings}

 Throughout this paper, a $\bfP$-module is equivalently a finite-dimensional module over the incidence algebra $\k\bfP$; that is, $\vect^\bfP$ is equivalent to the category of finite-dimensional left $\k\bfP$-modules.
-Our stability results are phrased purely in terms of projective resolutions and Galois transport, and the appearance of M\"obius inversion comes only from how these resolutions can be interpreted, especially in the persistence setting via the kernel construction.
+Our stability results are phrased purely in terms of projective resolutions and the G\"ulen--McCleary distance, and the appearance of M\"obius inversion comes only from how these resolutions can be interpreted, especially in the persistence setting via the kernel construction.

 For a general finite-dimensional algebra $A$, the Cartan matrix records how projective modules decompose into simples.
-When $A= \k\bfP$, this Cartan matrix is (up to ordering) the zeta matrix of the poset, and its inverse (when it exists) is the M\"obius matrix.
+When $A=\k\bfP$, this Cartan matrix is, up to ordering, the zeta matrix of the poset, and its inverse, when it exists, is the M\"obius matrix.
 Thus in the poset case, M\"obius inversion is literally encoded in the homological relationship between projectives and simples.